 I’ve decided to study the World Economic Forum (WEF) and its construct of the Fourth Industrial Revolution.
-In a series of posts, I’ll look at the body of the World Economic Forum (WEF), where it came from, its mission, how it’s funded, etc. I’ll look at history and how this new revolution fits, how it’s being implemented, and offer some perspective on what this means for our humanity and future.
+In a series of posts, I’ll look at the body of the World Economic Forum (WEF), where it came from, its mission, how it’s funded, etc. I’ll look at history and how this new revolution fits, how it’s evolving, and offer some perspective on what this means for our humanity and future.

 Let’s start with the WEF mission, straight from the website.